4.01 Employee Code of Ethics4.01 Employee Code of Ethics

 All employees are assured that no retaliation of any kind is permitted against any employee for complaints or concerns brought forward in good faith.
 No employee will be adversely affected because the employee refuses to carry out a directive which would aid or assist in fraud or unethical conduct covered by this policy, or which would enable or contribute to a violation of law.

 It is a violation of this policy to retaliate against or penalize any individual for reporting in good faith a violation of this policy or for cooperating, giving testimony, or participating in an investigation, audit, proceeding or hearing related to this policy.
 Appropriate disciplinary action up to and including discharge will be taken against those found retaliating against the employee.

-Family for the purpose of this policy is defined as: spouse, domestic partner, mother, father, son, daughter, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, step family, grandparent and legal guardian or other person who stands in place of a parent.
+Family for the purpose of this policy is defined as: spouse, mother, father, son, daughter, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, step family, grandparent and legal guardian or other person who stands in place of a parent.